Mahmoudkhaled225/Ecommerce/README.md

 7. **Search and Filter**: The application supports searching and filtering products based on different criteria.

-8. **Validation**: The application supports validation upcomming data using Fluent Api library.
+8. **Validation**: The application supports validation upcomming data using fluent validation library.

 9. **Image Upload**: The application allows users to upload images for products.
 The images are stored in Cloudinary.